 Catch Reports Affidavit

 Live bait, dead bait, lures and any combination thereof are permitted in this tournament.
 Live bait may not be caught outside official event hours of 6am-4pm on Day 1.
 The catching of live bait by competitors during the daily event hours is allowed but will only be permitted on a rod and reel set up.
 The use of feathers to catch live bait is permitted but the use of nets at any time is not permitted.
 Teams found using nets to acquire live bait or any other form of fish will be disqualified immediately.
 Live bait will be available for purchase each morning at the Marina (to be confirmed).
-Each team is allowed a maximum of 30 live bait fish.
 Costs will be given to the teams prior to the start of the event.

 130lbs test maximum; tournament or non-tournament lines are eligible.
 If the stated line test is 130lbs or less, it is allowed in the tournament.